-In a world in which the value of a dollar seems to shrink each day, wouldn’t it be nice to have a quick, easy-to-understand rule of thumb that calculates the time needed to double your money?
+In a world in which the value of a dollar can often seem precarious, wouldn’t it be nice to have a quick, easy-to-understand rule of thumb that calculates the time needed to double your money?

 Say hello to the Rule of 72.
 Even for investors who aren’t particularly fond of math, it’s hard to beat the Rule of 72 for its sheer simplicity.